KopterBuzz/NOBlackBox/TacViewAssets/Readme.md

-these folders go to %ProgramData%Tacview\Data
+these folders go to %ProgramData%\Tacview\Data